peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 that fits all vertices in the mesh.
 The first three numbers are the smallest-valued X, Y, and Z coordinates, and the last three are the largest-valued X, Y, and Z coordinates.
-If the mesh buffer is empty or has no attribute named "position", returns the array [Inf, Inf, Inf, -Inf, -Inf, -Inf].
+This calculation uses the attribute with the semantic POSITION and set index 0.
+If there is no such attribute, or no vertices are defined in this buffer, returns the array [Inf, Inf, Inf, -Inf, -Inf, -Inf].
 (Type: Array.&lt;Number>)

  <a name='H3DU.MeshBuffer_H3DU.MeshBuffer_primitiveCount'></a>
 ### H3DU.MeshBuffer#primitiveCount()